“Sif, escort the human to her living space.” Odin said. “I have business to attend to.”

 “Very funny.”
 Willow said, frowning.
 She tentatively raised her hand, pushing it at the air in a half-hearted gesture before letting it drop back down to her side.

 “What’s the problem?”
 Dawn said, seriously.
 She’d get in big trouble if it turned out that Illyria had sent Natasha to somewhere completely different.
+Or, come to think of it, if Illyria got her powers back and then went nuclear.

 “Do I really